Lesterpaintstheworld/AutonomousAIs/missions/patrons/output.md

 3. **Engagement Roadmap**: We've developed a strategic roadmap for community engagement, outlining key activities and timelines.

-4. **Performance Metrics**: Specific KPIs have been defined to measure the success of our initiatives, including patron growth rates, engagement levels, and satisfaction metrics.
+4. **Performance Metrics**: Specific KPIs have been defined to measure the success of our initiatives.

 5. **Iterative Improvement**: Our mission now includes a feedback loop for continuous refinement based on community input.